-For all children who receive more than 75 days of 'short breaks' in every 12 months LAC status applies and an independent Reviewing Officer is appointed.
+For all children who receive more than 75 days of 'short breaks' in every 12 months CiC status applies and an independent Reviewing Officer is appointed.
 As the care arranged is not continuous academic attainment does not have to be reported in the same way to the DfE.

-All these groups are said to be "Looked After Children" (LAC).
+All these groups are said to be "Children in Care" (CiC).
 They may be looked after by our local authority or may be in the care of another authority but living in ours.

-a) The Name of the Designated Teacher for Looked After Children is:
+a) The Name of the Designated Teacher for the Child in Care is:

-Mrs Sarah Peel
+Sarah Peel

-b) The Role of the Designated Teacher for Looked After Children
+b) The Role of the Designated Teacher for the Child in Care:

-Within School:

-- To ensure that all staff, both teaching and non-teaching, have an understanding of the difficulties and educational disadvantage faced by Looked After Children and that staff understand the need for positive systems of support to overcome them; - To inform members of staff of the general educational needs of Looked After Children, and to promote the involvement of these children in school homework clubs, extra curricular activities, home reading schemes, school councils, etc; - To act as an advocate for Looked After Children; - To develop and monitor systems for liaising with carers, social workers, health professionals and the North Yorkshire ELAC Virtual School; - To hold a supervisory brief for all Looked After Children, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up-to-date.
-It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status; - To monitor the educational progress, attainment and attendance of Looked After Children. - To include targets on the performance of LAC within the School Development Plan. - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy; - To celebrate the success of all Looked After Children.

-Work with Individual Looked After Children

-To enable the child to make a contribution to the educational aspects of their care plan;
+- i.
+Within School: - To ensure that all staff, both teaching and non-teaching, have an understanding of the difficulties and educational disadvantage faced by Children in Care and that staff understand the need for positive systems of support to overcome them; - To inform members of staff of the general educational needs of Children in Care, and to promote the involvement of those children in school, homework clubs, extra curricular activities, home reading schemes and school councils etc; - To act as an advocate for Children in Care; - To develop and monitor systems for liaising with carers, social workers, health professionals and the North Yorkshire Virtual School; - To hold a supervisory brief for all Children in Care, e.g. to ensure all relevant education and care information is available to school staff and carer(s); and that this information is kept up-to-date.
+It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status; - To monitor the educational progress, attainment and attendance of all Children in Care. - To include targets on the performance of CiC within the School Development Plan. - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy; - To celebrate the success of all Children in Care. - ii.
+Work with Individual Looked After Children - To enable the child or young person to make a contribution to the educational aspects of their care plan;

 - To help ensure that each pupil has a Personal Education Plan (the PEP should be initiated by the young person's social worker from the Authority responsible for them).
-The PEP sets out appropriate targets and support available: - Ensure that the Pupil Premium which applies to LAC who have been in care 6 months and over is targeted at improving attainment and achievements.
+The PEP sets out appropriate targets and support available; - Ensure that the Pupil Premium is targeted at improving attainment and achievements.
 A summary of the impact of the Pupil Premium should be included on the school website. - To consult with the child or young person and ensure they have an appropriate adult who will attend school events e.g. parents' evenings; sports; drama events to provide support and encouragement.

+iii.
 Liaison with other Partners